sys-dds/trust-grid/README.md

 It does not own:

-* URL or redirect infrastructure
+* URL-routing or link-serving infrastructure
 * financial execution or accounting truth
 * recommendation-platform experimentation as the primary product
 * realtime collaborative editing/state convergence